Our November Featured Libation of the World comes from the island of Santorini, Greece

 What is the main grape variety used?

-It belongs to the category of wines with Protected Designation of Origin – PDO Santorini.
+It belongs to the category of wines with a Protected Designation of Origin – PDO Santorini.
 According to the regulations, it must come from grapes of the Assyrtiko variety by at least 51%, with the remaining types being traditionally from Santorini.
 The most common mix we saw was 85% Assyrtiko and 15% Aidani.
-There is no added sugar allowed in the designation.
+No added sugar is allowed in the designation.
 The blend of the remaining 49% of the grapes makes each Vinsanto very different.
 We can attest to that from our many tastings.

-If you have traveled to Greece, you are well aware that it is one of the most hospital countries you will encounter during your travels.
+If you have traveled to Greece, you know it is one of the most hospital countries you will encounter.
 The tradition at most restaurants is to present you with a “gift” at the beginning and end of your dinner.
 This is often a complimentary appetizer to start your meal and a complimentary mini bottle of liquor and dessert at the end.
 In mainland Greece, it is usually Raki liquor.
 On Santorini, they give you Vinsanto.
 As you see in the photo with the decanter, they were incredibly generous that evening.
 How can you not love Greece?

 The Fruit and the Soil

 These are not standard grapevines, though.
-What appears from a distance as fields of low-lying weeds are actually the grapevines.
-The vines are trained to form coils, most commonly referred to as baskets that are low to the ground.
+What appears from a distance as fields of low-lying weeds are the grapevines.
+The vines are trained to form coils, commonly called baskets, that are low to the ground.
 Grapes grown inside these baskets are protected from wind, and the leaves deflect sunlight.

-An added strain on these grapes is the minimal rainfall Santorini receives in a year.
-Most of the water they need comes from sea mist, which is absorbed from the pumice stones that cover the soil on the island.
+The minimal rainfall Santorini receives in a year adds strain to these grapes.
+Most of the water they need comes from sea mist, which is absorbed by the pumice stones that cover the island’s soil.
 The pumice then releases the water to the vines.
 The result of these harsh conditions is a very low fruit yield.
 In the early years of starting new vines, irrigation lines are used but are removed once established.

-The unique soil and growing conditions bring a lower PH and enjoyable mineral taste to the wine.
+The unique soil and growing conditions bring the wine a lower PH and an enjoyable mineral taste.
 Wines from Santorini are fresh, acidic, have higher alcohol, and have a bit of salinity.
-They are full-bodied wines that, due to growing in volcanic soil, have the potential to lay for ten years, which is unusual for white wine.
+Due to growing in volcanic soil, they are full-bodied wines that have the potential to lay for ten years, which is unusual for white wine.
 The wine is truly unique and indigenous to the island.
 There are nine indigenous grape varieties, and the most common is Assyrtiko.
 Traces of this dry white wine have been found in the prehistoric village of Akrotiri, buried under the volcanic eruption of 1613 BC.

-The vines on the island are almost impenetrable by disease.
-During the phylloxera epidemic of the late 19th century, most vineyards in Europe were destroyed, yet the grapes on the island were untouched.
+The vines on the island are almost impenetrable to disease.
+During the late 19th-century phylloxera epidemic, most vineyards in Europe were destroyed, yet the grapes on the island remained untouched.
 After the devastation, more interest grew in Santorini wines.
-It also strengthened the island’s resolve not to introduce varietals other than those indigenous to the island.
+This also strengthened the island’s resolve not to introduce varietals other than those indigenous to the island.

 How best to experience Vinsanto

-During our visits to Santorini, wine tasting was an essential part of the trip.
-The first time we took a wine tour that regaled us with the fascinating story of the wines.
+The wine tasting was essential to the trip during our visits to Santorini.
+The first time, we took a wine tour that regaled us with the fascinating story of the wines.
 Our tour guide was an Oenologist (study of wine and winemaking) professor from Athens who did this as his summer job.
 His passion for wine had us all spellbound.
-It was an excellent way to be introduced to Santorini wines and something that we would encourage you to do.
-On our second visit, we visited wineries on our own over several days.
-We tried every varietal there was and were amazed at the differences in the wines.
+It was an excellent way to be introduced to Santorini wines, and it is something we encourage you to do.
+Due to this, on our second visit, we visited wineries independently over several days.
+We tried every varietal and were amazed at the differences in the wines.

 There are over 20 wineries to visit in Santorini.
 It has more wineries in its small space than anywhere in the world.
 So there will be plenty to enjoy.
 In the end, our absolute favorite was Vinsanto.

-Picking which is the best can get tricky with Vinsanto as each year, each method, and each winery is unique.
+Picking the best Vinsanto can get tricky, as each year, method, and winery is unique.
 Then, of course, some years have better grapes than others.
-One reputed to be excellent was 2013.
-One rule is the older it is, the better it will be.
-But even in our various tastings, we landed up loving an 8-year Vinsanto vs. the older ones.
-It is when the wine tastings become even more critical.
+One reputed to be excellent was in 2013.
+One rule is that the older it is, the better it will be.
+But even in our various tastings, we ended up loving an 8-year Vinsanto vs. the older ones.
+This is when wine tastings become even more critical.

 What to pair with the wine

 Vinsanto can be enjoyed with any dessert or simply by itself.
-It is served cold without ice.
-In Greece, it is usually served at the end of the meal since it is pretty sweet.
+It is served cold without ice and is usually served at the end of the meal in Greece since it is pretty sweet.
 It pairs exceptionally well with nutty Greek desserts like baklava or kataifi tart.
 With a dense chocolate cake, it was superb.
 We imagine it would go very well with cheese and fruits as well.

 Taking Vinsanto home

-Since the fruit has low yields and the grapes themselves are tiny, there is limited production.
-To make it even more restricted, Vinsanto is made from dried grapes, so it requires an even higher amount of grapes to produce one bottle.
-Most Vinsanto wines you can only purchase when visiting the island.
+Since the fruit has low yields and the grapes are tiny, their production is very low.
+To make it even more restricted, Vinsanto is made from dried grapes, requiring an even higher amount of grapes to produce one bottle.
+You can only purchase most Vinsanto wines when visiting the island.
 One of our regrets was not purchasing more before leaving the island.
 We anticipated we could buy some at the Athens airport on our way home.
-Sadly there was only one choice, it was three times the price of what we saw in Santorini, and we did not recognize the winery.
+Sadly, there was only one choice; it was three times the price of what we saw in Santorini, and we did not recognize the winery.

 Purchasing Vinsanto at Home

 Once home, it has been challenging to find any Santorini Vinsanto in our local liquor/wine stores.
-Our search continues, but there are a few options we have found.
+Our search continues, but we have seen a few options.

 - Wine-Search.com will search online stores for any wine, beer, and spirits.
-When entering Vinsanto many options pop-up from several wineries on Santorini.
+When entering Vinsanto, many options pop up from several wineries in Santorini.
 The collection was impressive.
 They ship to your home if your state allows it.
 We have not ordered from this site.

-- Interestingly there are many Vinsanto’s for sale on Ebay.
+- Interestingly, many Vinsantos are for sale on eBay.
 We have no idea if this is a reliable source.
-If you purchase any Vinsanto from this method, let us know how it goes.
+Therefore, if you purchase any Vinsanto using this method, let us know how it goes.

 - It is also worth contacting your local specialty liquor store to see what they can order for you.